DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-compare the changed intensity of the radiated power with at least a configured threshold value to provide a comparison result (column 12 line 41-column 13 line 12); and regulate power supplied to the grip sensor based on the comparison result (column 12 line 41-column 13 line 12).
+compare the changed intensity of the radiated power with at least a configured threshold value (column 12 line 41-column 13 line 12),

-Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the selection techniques taught by Takemura into the art of Govindassamy as to improve signal quality and accuracy of radiated power calculation.
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the selection techniques taught by Alameh into the art of Govindassamy as to reduce a gain to save power when the sensor is in Idle state.

 For claim 3.
-Govindassamy in combination with Takemura substantially teaches the electronic device of claim 2, Govindassamy discloses wherein the grip sensor is configured to in the low power mode operate at least one technique of: configuring a period of a sensing waveform longer, configuring a frequency of the sensing waveform lower, configuring a gain of the sensing waveform smaller, or powering off the grip sensor (figure 9A, claim 1, column 12 line 41-column 13 line 37).
+Govindassamy in combination with Alameh substantially teaches the electronic device of claim 1, Govindassamy discloses wherein the grip sensor is configured to in the low power mode operate at least one technique of: configuring a period of a sensing waveform longer, configuring a frequency of the sensing waveform lower (figures 8 and 9A, claim 1, column 12 line 41-column 13 line 37).

 For claim 4.
-Govindassamy in combination with Takemura substantially teaches the electronic device of claim 2, Govindassamy discloses wherein the memory stores instructions that, when executed by the at least one processor, cause the electronic device to shut off interrupts and/or data communication connected to the grip sensor when the grip sensor is operating in the low power mode, and/or stop processing data for at least one of constituent elements (column 2 line 60-column 3 line 3; column 7 lines 48-56; column 9 lines 42-43).
+Govindassamy in combination with Alameh substantially teaches the electronic device of claim 1, Govindassamy discloses wherein the memory stores instructions that, when executed by the at least one processor, cause the electronic device to shut off interrupts or data communication connected to the grip sensor when the grip sensor is operating in the low power mode, or stop processing data for at least one of constituent elements (column 2 line 60-column 3 line 3; column 7 lines 48-56; column 9 lines 42-43).

 For claim 11.
 Govindassamy discloses (Abstract, figures 5 and 9A) A method comprising: